saiprabhakar/Papers/README.md

 <details><summary> Information Extraction </summary>

+Types:
-- Event Extraction: \
+- Event Extraction:
-that it can have several event types and multiple events per input.
+	- that it can have several event types and multiple events per input.

-- Information Extraction: \
+- Information Extraction:
-In general we assume, we only have a single event type and assume there is zero or one event mentioned in the input, which is an easier task
+	- In general we assume, we only have a single event type and assume there is zero or one event mentioned in the input, which is an easier task

+Datasets
-IE Datasets:
+- IE Datasets:
 	- ATIS:
 	  - ~5k training, ~900 testing
 	  - natural language requests to a simulated airline booking system
 	  - Each word is labeled with one of several classes, e.g. departure city, arrival city, cost, etc.
 	- MIT restaurant:
 		- ~7600 train, ~1500 testing
 		- Ratings and amenities
 		- 10 fields
 	- Movie corpus:
 		- ~9700 train, ~2400 testing
 		- Actors and plots
 		- 8 fields
 	- Above 3 contains token-level labels in BIO format

-EE datasets:
+- EE datasets:

-- ACE 2005 dataset: \
+	- ACE 2005 dataset:
-:punch:
+		- :punch:

+Approaches:
-Closed or Traditional IE:
+- Closed or Traditional IE:
 	- purely supervised learning with engineered word-level and syntactic features
 	- weakly supervised multiple-instance learning:
-	- where negative
-examples are automatically generated from non-annotated entity pairs within a sentence.
+		- where negative examples are automatically generated from non-annotated entity pairs within a sentence.
 		- small size of many annotated datasets: bootstrapping supervised systems from a high-precision seed patterns
 		- Some contributions brought this approach to the extreme, with **self-training methods** that automatically generate their own training data
 		- One of the major issues with semi-supervised approaches, both bootstrapped and self-supervised, is **semantic drift**, which occurs when erroneous patterns are learnt and lead to erroneous triples which, in turn, generate problematic patterns where the meaning of the original pattern is substantially altered.
 		- NELL “never-ending learning” paradigm.
 	- distant supervision paradigm:
 		- distantly supervised systems generate a lot of noisy pattern-based features using triples from (possibly human-contributed) knowledge resources, and then combine all these features using supervised classifiers.
 	- Statistical Relational Learning paradigm:
 		- to couple actual IE with relational inference over knowledge bases (Wang and Cohen, 2015), or leverage end-to-end deep neural network models to frame the relation extraction task

-Open IE:
+- Open IE:
 	- not only is it fully unsupervised, but it does not even rely on a predefined entity or relation inventory at all.
 	- open and unconstrained extraction of an unspecified set of relations, which is not given as input, but rather obtained as a by-product of the extraction process.
 The sole input of an OIE system is a large, usually Web-scale, textual corpus.
 	:punch:

-Universal schemas:
+- Universal schemas:
 	- combination of open and closed IE
 	- :punch:

 [End-to-End Information Extraction without Token-Level Supervision](https://aclweb.org/anthology/W17-4606) (TUDenmark, Tradeshift 2017)